josejrrosas/README_generator/README.md

 ## Contributing

-undefined
+Anyone can contribute.
+Feel free to make suggestions.

 ## Tests

-Use terminal with npm i.
-Then run node index.js
+No need for test.

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at josejrrosas@yahoo.com.
-You can find more more of my work at [Jose Rosas](https://github.com/josejrrosas).
+You can find more more of [Jose Rosas](https://github.com/josejrrosas) by clicking my name.